777arc/textbook/content/digital_modulation.rst

    :scale: 80 %
    :align: center

-The top plot shows the discrete samples represented by dots, and then the bottom plot shows what the resuling signal looks like, which could be represented digitally or even transmitted over the air.
+The top plot shows the discrete samples represented by dots, and then the bottom plot shows what the resulting signal looks like, which could be represented digitally or even transmitted over the air.
 In real systems, the frequency of the carrier is usually much much higher than the rate the symbols are changing.
 In this example there are only three cycles of the sinusoid in each symbol, but in practice there might be thousands, depending on how high in the spectrum the signal is being transmitted.

 ************************
 Phase Shift Keying (PSK)